polomsca/ml-matrix-game/README.md

 # One-shot games

+Experiment criteria:

+- One-shot games (not repeated, no "second-mover")

+- Matrix form games (also bimatrix, normal, strategic, but not extensive)

 ## ML models based on

 - Hartford et al (2016) : Deep learning for predicting human strategic behavior